 The three editors, Sarah Elizabeth Raine, Tim Wall and Nicola Watchman Smith, claim that their anthology is “… the first to provide a wide variety of perspectives on the history and contemporary nature of the scene, and creates a forum for wider dialogue and debate among academic researchers, students and those immersed in the scene.”

 And why, yes, it is!
-This title is some kind of a revelation, as it easily combines academic research with interviews and fans’ stories on a large scale, leading to massive amounts of data.
-This approach to theoretical or cultural study of music in popular culture will not always work out so well, but here it can present a very readable and informative work.
+This title is some kind of a revelation, as it easily combines academic research with interviews and fans’ stories on a large scale, leading to a massive amount of data.
+This approach to a theoretical or cultural study of music in popular culture will not always work out so well, but here it can present a very readable and informative work.

 Review by Dr. A. Ebert © 2019